brenonaraujo/aws-cdk-serverless-text-to-speech/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to your CDK TypeScript project - AWS CDK Serverless Text-to-speech pipeline

-his project sets up an AWS infrastructure for a text-to-speech application using the AWS Cloud Development Kit (CDK).
+This project sets up an AWS infrastructure for a text-to-speech application using the AWS Cloud Development Kit (CDK).
 The infrastructure includes two S3 buckets for storing text and audio files, a DynamoDB table for storing metadata, an SQS queue for processing, and a Lambda function for handling text submissions and converting text to speech.

 ## Deploying with CDK